AnandGK16/MACHINE-LEARNING/README.md

 - **Mean Absolute Error (MAE):** Measures the average absolute difference between predicted and actual car prices.
 - **Mean Squared Error (MSE):** Quantifies the average squared difference between predicted and actual car prices, giving higher weight to larger errors.
 - **R-squared (R²) Score:** Represents the proportion of variance in car prices explained by the independent variables, with higher values indicating better model fit.

+## Classification Analysis on Iris Dataset

+The Iris dataset is one of the most well-known datasets in the field of machine learning.
+It contains measurements of four features (sepal length, sepal width, petal length, and petal width) for 150 iris flowers, along with the species of each flower (setosa, versicolor, or virginica).
+This dataset is often used for testing and comparing classification algorithms.

+### Classification Algorithms:

+1. **Logistic Regression**:
+   - A statistical model that predicts the probability of a categorical outcome based on one or more predictor variables.

+2. **Decision Tree Classifier**:
+   - A model that splits the data into branches based on feature values to make predictions.

+3. **Random Forest Classifier**:
+   - An ensemble method that uses multiple decision trees to improve classification accuracy.

+4. **K-Nearest Neighbors (KNN)**:
+   - A simple, instance-based learning algorithm that classifies data points based on the labels of their nearest neighbors.

+5. **Naive Bayes**:
+   - A probabilistic classifier that applies Bayes' theorem with the assumption of feature independence.